 This Winter Walking Tour is the perfect way to discover Old Quebec’s history, its architecture and its charms in the midst of winter.
 Enjoy the quaintest Nordic city of North America thanks to breaks to warm up during the guided tour.

-- You can book a ticket on the website or pay it directly by the guide.
-The Musée de la Civilisation don’t sell any tickets for the Winter Walking Tour, they only greet us to meet each other and start.
+- The Musée de la Civilisation don’t sell any tickets for the Winter Walking Tour, they only greet us to meet each other and start.

 How to get there ?

 The Musée de la Civilisation has two entrances: one on Dalhousie Street and the other one on Saint-Pierre Street.
 The meeting location is inside the museum, nearby the boutique and Saint-Pierre entrance.

 Please check our terms for refund and cancellation policies here.